ThomasRahm/CuraEngine/README.md

 </details>

-# Hints for compiling (Deprecated: Will update later)
+# Hints for compiling (Deprecated.
+Will not be updated)

 The code for the modified tree support can be found in the `tree_support_2` branch. **The code in the master branch is old, and should be ignored.** If you want to compile the version with error messages enabled, the code can be found in `tree_support_2_error_detection`.
 The code for the error messages is Windows only.